jup-ag/space-station/docs/2-apis/5-price-api-v2.md

 ### Caching Mechanism

-Price data from both buy side and sell side is cached for up to **15 seconds** - it is not meaningful to spam this endpoint
+Price data from both buy side and sell side is cached for up to **15 seconds** - it is not meaningful to spam this endpoint.

 Another point to note is that when the price is revalidated, the revalidated price will be cached so that all users get as fresh data as possible.